 This step was not completely necessary if your pay stub tells you how much your take home is.
 But it is interesting and beneficial to your Financial Health, to see where your money is going before you even get that deposit in your account.

 If you are eligible, 401K and HSA are two areas that you can put in a little more every month with relatively little pain, and reap benefits later on in your life.
 Especially if you are putting in your 401K pre-tax.
 These are money taken out before you even see your paycheck, so it’s a bit of guaranteed saving you would be doing without any effort or temptations to spend on your part.

-I have a few friends who put in money into the 401K, and treat it almost as a savings account that they can’t touch, because it’s difficult for them to resist the temptation to spend whatever is lying in their actual bank accounts.
+I have a few friends who put in money into the 401K, and treat it almost as a savings account that they can’t touch.
+It helps them because it’s difficult for them to resist the temptation to spend whatever is lying in their actual bank accounts.
 One of my friends even managed to amass almost $100,000 in her 401K before her 5th year of working!
 And best part is, it’s being actively invested, so you are making profit on the money you are saving in your 401K to prepare for your retirement.